Nishchal-29/Speaker-Conditioned-Target-KWS/docs/ax.md

 We replaced the usual mel-spectrogram frontend with **PCEN (Per-Channel Energy Normalization)**.

-### Why we changed the frontend
+### Why we changed it
-ECAPA-TDNN is commonly used with mel-spectrogram-style inputs, but our environment had stronger noise and loudness variation than a standard clean-speech setup.
-PCEN is useful because it acts like a smoother, adaptive normalization stage before the network learns its features.
+The original ECAPA setup is commonly used with mel-style features, but our setting had stronger noise and loudness variation.
+PCEN works better as an adaptive frontend because it smooths the input and reduces the effect of sudden amplitude spikes.

-### What PCEN did for us
+### What PCEN gave us
-- reduced the impact of sudden noise bursts,
+- reduced the effect of sudden noise bursts,
 - stabilized loudness differences,
-- made the input more robust for speaker embedding learning,
+- made the input more robust for speaker learning,
 - and improved training behavior in noisy audio.

 ### Simple interpretation
-PCEN does not magically remove all noise.
-Instead, it makes the signal more consistent so the neural network can focus on useful speech structure.
+PCEN does not remove all noise.
+It makes the signal easier for the network to learn from.

 ---

-## 5. ECAPA-TDNN: Speaker Branch
+## 5. ECAPA-TDNN Speaker Branch

-We used the **SpeechBrain ECAPA-TDNN** model as the starting point for the speaker branch and fine-tuned it for our setting.
+We used the **SpeechBrain ECAPA-TDNN** model as the starting point for the speaker branch and fine-tuned it.

-### What ECAPA-TDNN does
+### What it does
-ECAPA-TDNN is a speaker embedding model.
-It turns an utterance into a compact representation that captures speaker identity.
-In our system, that embedding is used as the speaker signature.
+ECAPA-TDNN converts an utterance into a compact embedding that captures speaker identity.
+In our system, that embedding becomes the speaker signature.

 ### What we changed
-The important change was not just “use ECAPA-TDNN.”
 The real change was:

-- keep the **ECAPA architecture**,
+- keep the ECAPA backbone,
 - replace the frontend with **PCEN**,
-- train with **VoxCeleb**,
+- train on **VoxCeleb**,
 - augment with **MUSAN**,
-- and optimize using a **custom AAM-Softmax objective**.
+- and optimize using a **custom AAM-Softmax loss**.

-### Why fine-tuning instead of training from scratch
+### Why fine-tuning was the right choice
-Fine-tuning was the right choice because ECAPA-TDNN already knows how to learn speaker identity well.
-Training from scratch would have required much more data and compute.
+ECAPA-TDNN already has a strong bias toward speaker verification.
 Fine-tuning let us adapt the model to our frontend and noise conditions without losing the benefit of the pretrained speaker backbone.

 ### What the speaker branch learns
-The branch learns a stable embedding for the enrolled speaker.
-That embedding is later reused as conditioning information, so the runtime system does not need to re-run a heavy speaker-verification model every time.
+The branch learns a stable speaker embedding.
+That embedding is later reused as conditioning information, so the runtime system does not need to keep running a heavy speaker model at inference time.

 ---

-## 6. AAM-Softmax Objective for ECAPA-TDNN
+## 6. AAM-Softmax for ECAPA-TDNN

 For the speaker branch, we used a custom **AAM-Softmax** loss.